niklasramo/mezr/README.md

 #Mezr

-Mezr is a lightweight stand-alone JavaScript library for measuring dimensions and offsets of DOM elements in modern browsers (IE9+).
+Mezr is a lightweight JavaScript utility library for measuring and comparing the dimensions and distances of HTML DOM elements in modern browsers (IE9+).
 Mezr has a bit more extended variations of jQuery's popular methods such as offset, offsetParent, width and height, and a few handy extras too such as place method which mimics jQuery UI's position method.

 ##Project goals

 * Lightweight and performant (emphasis on performant).
 * Support all modern browsers (IE9+).
-* Readable and well documented code (JSDoc).
+* Well documented codebase (JSDoc syntax).
 * Comprehensive unit tests (Qunit).

 ##API 0.3.0-alpha